 The Alive tour in 2007 is arguably Daft Punk’s biggest moment.
 One reviewer from The Times described the set (which featured hits Robot Rock, Around the World and One More Time) as a “memorable sensory spectacle, both dazzling and deafening”.
 Daft Punk played 48 shows around the world (get it?) and mesmerised crowds with their incredible light display and graphics from a pyramid shaped stage.

 The theme changes every year at Tomorrowland and each theme provides fascinating stage designs and props.
-Our favourite comes from 2015, titled The Secret of Melodia which treated festival-goers to dramatic structures and awe-inspiring pyrotechnics.
-Tickets for the 2018 double-weekend event sold out in just one hour and we can’t wait to see what the organisers will conjure up this time!
+Our favourite DJ booth comes from 2015, titled The Secret of Melodia which treated festival-goers to dramatic structures and awe-inspiring pyrotechnics.

-No list of theatrical DJ setups would be complete without mentioning Arcadia.
-The Spider is a giant metal beast capable of 50 foot flames with giant disco balls hanging from it’s legs and lazers for eyes, every raver’s dream.
-Arcadia have been a staple on the festival circuit and this year will celebrate their 10 year anniversary by hosting an weekend event in London.
+No list of theatrical DJ booths would be complete without mentioning Arcadia.
+The Spider is a giant metal beast capable of 50 foot flames with giant disco balls hanging from its legs and lazers for eyes, every raver’s dream.
+Arcadia have been a staple on the festival circuit and this year will celebrate their 10 year anniversary by hosting a weekend event in London.